Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 * Helm 3.0.2+
 * RBAC enabled
 * PersistentVolumes and LoadBalancer provisioner supported by the underlying infrastructure
+* Resources:
-* Resources: for the minimal configuration the cluster must have at least `9` CPUs and `10` GB RAM dedicated to the platform.
+  * Minimal configuration: `9` CPUs and `10` GB RAM dedicated to the platform.
+  * Minimal High availability configuration: `34` CPUs and `51` GB RAM dedicated to the platform.

 {{< alert title="Note" >}}
 Refer to the [Reference Architecture](/docs/streams/architecture) documentation for further details.